What is in this leaflet

 When you must not take it

-you have an allergy to SIMVAR or other brands of simvastatin, or any of the ingredients listed at the end of this leaflet
+- any of the ingredients listed at the end of this leaflet.

-If you are not sure whether you should start taking SIMVAR, talk to your doctor.
+If you are not sure whether you should start taking this medicine, talk to your doctor.

 Before you start to take it

-- you have any allergies to any other medicines or any other substances, such as foods, preservatives or dyes.
+Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

-If you have not told your doctor about any of the above, tell them before you take any SIMVAR.
+If you have not told your doctor about any of the above, tell them before you start taking this medicine.

 Taking other medicines

-Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor and pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.